1 new virus death; active cases dip below 2,800 in El Paso - KVIA

 The death toll now stands at 449 in El Paso County.
 The health department said the victim was a woman in her 80s with underlying health conditions.

 Health officials also announced 45 new cases and 27 "delayed" positive results.
-These are results the State of Texas is just now reporting to the Department of Public Health.
-These results are weeks old.
+These are weeks-old results the state is just now reporting.

+There have now been 21,259 confirmed coronavirus cases in El Paso, with 17,903 reported recoveries, although some recovered persons may still experience long-term health impacts.

 For a complete look at El Paso's Covid-19 data, click here.